GalsenDev221/python.weekly/README.md

 # Python Weekly 🐍🎯

-Python Weekly is a collection of a few little programming tips with Python each week by @daoodaba975
+Python Weekly is a collection of some little programming tips with Python for 10 days (every Sunday) by @daoodaba975

 ![python-v-3.7](https://img.shields.io/badge/python-v3.7-blue)

-## List of tips
+## List of tips 📜🔗

 > **Week 1️⃣** > **Displays the multiplication table for a number 📟**<br>
 > **Week 2️⃣** > **Find a file in a directory on your machine 🔎**<br>